Karl Fiehler: Persecution of the Jews

-Munich's Municipal Cemeteries Department under Fiehler behaved in an absurd, strictly anti-Semitic, manner.
+Munich's Municipal Cemeteries Department under Fiehler behaved in an absurd, strictly antisemitic, manner.
 It adamantly refused even deceased Christians of Jewish descent cremation or burials.
 Moreover, so-called "Jewish Christians" were no longer allowed to be buried in their own family graves, which had been in existence for generations.
 The Department referred bureaucratically to surviving dependants as the "Israelite Community".
 Amongst other things it was no longer allowed to wear Protestant vestments at a funeral in a Jewish-orthodox graveyard.
 Johannes Zwanzger, who was appointed head of the "Munich aid office for non-Aryan Christians", formulated a letter of complaint to Lord Mayor Fiehler on behalf of the Bavarian Lutheran Regional Consistory in December 1938, without any success.

 During World War II, genocide followed the disfranchisement of Jews.
 On 20 November 1941 the first transport of 1,000 Jewish men and women departed from Munich for Riga.
 The fictitious reason given to the scared people was that it was a matter of "evacuation".
 The transport was re-routed to Kaunas in Lithuania, because the Riga Ghetto was overcrowded at that time.
 Just after their arrival there, the deportees were murdered in a mass shooting by members of the Einsatzgruppen A under the command of SS-Brigadeführer Franz Walter Stahlecker in Fort IX of Kaunas.
-Up to February 1945 a total of 42 transports left Munich at irregular intervals: to exterminations in Kaunas, Piaski, (near Lublin), Auschwitz and also at the so-called "Ghetto for old and prominent people", the concentration camp Theresienstadt.
+Up to February 1945, a total of 42 transports left Munich at irregular intervals: to exterminations in Kaunas, Piaski, (near Lublin), Auschwitz and also at the so-called "Ghetto for old and prominent people", the concentration camp Theresienstadt.

 Downfall and death

 In the early afternoon of 30 April 1945, the first American soldiers led by 27-year-old Lieutenant Wolfgang F. Robinow approached Munich's central square Marienplatz.
 With the surrender of the town hall, the Nazi Party rule had ended in Munich.
 Fiehler had already left a long time before the occupation of Munich took place.
 On 4 May 1945, four days before the official end of World War II in Europe, the victorious American Forces reinstated Karl Scharnagl as Lord Mayor of the Bavarian capital.

-In January 1949 Fiehler, who was married and had three daughters, was sentenced to two years in a labour camp, the confiscation of one fifth of his property and a twelve-year employment ban after Spruchkammerverfahren (proceedings before denazification tribunals).
-However he did not have to serve the sentence because the previous three and a half years of his detention were credited to the term of his imprisonment.
+In January 1949, Fiehler, who was married and had three daughters, was sentenced to two years in a labour camp, the confiscation of one fifth of his property and a twelve-year employment ban after Spruchkammerverfahren (proceedings before denazification tribunals).
+However, he did not have to serve the sentence because the previous three and a half years of his detention were credited as time served.
 Fiehler died on 8 December 1969 in the village of Dießen on Lake Ammersee in the foothills of the Bavarian Alps.